 - Not So Different: Discussed in "Incels", in which she notes that despite apparently being on diametrically opposed sides of the political and cultural spectrum, large segments of Incel culture share uncomfortable similarities with several of the pre-transition trans groups she used to frequent.
-In particular, both are rather insular communities with their own specialised language populated by those who feel shunned and excluded by a hostile world.
-However, despite supposedly being spaces to bring lonely, vulnerable and insecure people together for help, support and defence against abuse from outsiders, both end up becoming self-reinforcing echo chambers for the most toxic, harmful and self-loathing impulses of their members.
+In particular, both are rather insular communities with their own specialized language populated by those who feel shunned and excluded by a hostile world.
+However, despite supposedly being spaces to bring lonely, vulnerable and insecure people together for help, support and defense against abuse from outsiders, both end up becoming self-reinforcing echo chambers for the most toxic, harmful and self-loathing impulses of their members.

 - Rape Is a Special Kind of Evil: Deconstructed in Western Rape Cultures.
 She also points out that while Western culture demonizes rape and rapists, consent is a more complicated problem.

 - Repetitive Audio Glitch: It happens during her laugh in the beginning of Does the Left Hate Free Speech?
 (Part 1) for some reason.